 9. Have a hanging tree

-This is another creative option that could involve making a tree-shaped mobile and hanging it in a corner from the ceiling.
+Another creative option is making a tree-shaped mobile and then hanging it in a corner from the ceiling.

 10. Have an inflatable Christmas tree